OllisGit/OctoPrint-PrintJobHistory/README.md

 ## Setup

-Plugin is not in "working-mode" and not released in offical OctoPrint Plugin-Repository.
+Plugin is in "working-mode" and not released in official OctoPrint Plugin-Repository.
 You need to install it manually using this URL:

     https://github.com/OllisGit/OctoPrint-PrintJobHistory/releases/latest/download/master.zip